Protecting Your Rights After A DUI Arrest In The Bay Area

 Refusing Tests At A DUI Stop: Smart Idea Or Not?

 Field sobriety tests, during which you perform tasks to test your alertness and ability to operate your car, are completely voluntary.
-You DO NOT have to participate in them.
+You DO NOT have to participate in them at a stop on suspicion of drunk driving.

 If you have not been arrested and you are asked to take a chemical (breath or blood) test, you may refuse.
 Once you are arrested, you should not refuse testing.
 If you refuse to take the test after your arrest, you could face a one-year driver’s license suspension and a large fine.